ntrappe/CMU_portfolio/POMODORO.md

 ## Final Result
 https://vimeo.com/909267598

-**Demo of the App.**[^2] See the pomodoro timer in action as we work, take breaks, modify settings, and explore features.
+**Demo of the App.** See the pomodoro timer in action as we work, take breaks, modify settings, and explore features.
 For the purposes of the demonstration, we've sped up the timer.
 If you'd prefer to try it out yourself, find it [here](https://cse110team33.netlify.app/).

 <details style="border: 1px solid #bbb; border-radius:8px; padding:7px 15px;">
 <summary> Transcript</summary>